Ruth Gruber: After 1950

 In 1951, Gruber married Philip H. Michaels, a community leader in the South Bronx.
 She gave birth to two children, one of whom is former Assistant Secretary of Labor for Occupational Safety and Health David Michaels, and continued her journalistic travels.
 She wrote a popular column for Hadassah Magazine, "Diary of an American Housewife."
 Her niece is science writer Dava Sobel.

 Some years after Philip Michaels' death in 1968, Gruber married longtime New York City Social Services administrator Henry J. Rosner in 1974.

 In 1978, she spent a year in Israel writing Raquela: A Woman of Israel, about an Israeli nurse, Raquela Prywes, who worked in a British detention camp and in a hospital in Beersheba.
 This book won the National Jewish Book Award in 1979 for Best Book on Israel.

 In 1985, at the age of 74, she visited isolated Jewish villages in Ethiopia and described the rescue of the Ethiopian Jews in Rescue: The Exodus of the Ethiopian Jews.
 Gruber received many awards for her writing and humanitarian acts, including the Na'amat Golda Meir Human Rights Award and awards from the Simon Wiesenthal Center's Museum of Tolerance.

 On October 21, 2008, Gruber was honored for her work defending free expression by the National Coalition Against Censorship.
 In 2016, an exhibit of her photographs titled Ruth Gruber: Photojournalist was on display at the Oregon Jewish Museum in Portland.

+In 2009, a documentary film on Gruber premiered at the Toronto International Film Festival.
+Entitled "Ahead of Time," the film was directed by Bob Richman and produced by Zeva Oelbaum and chronicled Gruber's early life and groundbreaking career until 1948.

 She died at the age of 105 on November 17, 2016.

 In 2011, at the age of 100, Ruth Gruber's work as a photojournalist - spanning six decades on four continents - was the subject of a retrospective exhibition at the International Center of Photography in New York.
 The exhibition, Ruth Gruber: Photojournalist, curated by Maya Benton, is traveling internationally through 2020.
 Gruber's photographs, organized chronologically, include Soviet Arctic (1935-1936); Alaska Territory (1941–43); Henry Gibbons/Oswego, New York (1944); Exodus 1947; Runnymede Park (1947); Cyprus Internment Camp (1947); Israel/Middle East (1949–51); North Africa (1951-51); Ethiopia (1985).

 Gruber's first volume of her autobiography Ahead of Time: My Early Years as a Foreign Correspondent was published in 1991.